Introducing PoIEx - Points Of Intersection Explorer

 The following methods to apply a scheduling strategy will be discussed:

-Mechanisms For Workloads Separation
+Mechanisms for Workloads Separation

 As mentioned earlier, isolating tenant workloads from each other helps in reducing the impact of a compromised neighbor.
 That happens because all pods running on a certain node will belong to a single tenant.
 Consequently, an attacker capable of escaping from a container will only have access to the containers and the volumes mounted to that node.